-You’re in need of a quick, small amount of cash for a broken-down car, medical emergency or a pile of bills you just can’t get ahead of.
-Perhaps your credit score isn’t good enough to get a large loan from a bank or you just don’t want to borrow more than you need.
+You need a quick, small amount of cash for a broken-down car, medical emergency, or a pile of bills you can’t get ahead of.
+Perhaps your credit score isn’t good enough to get a large loan from a bank, or you don’t want to borrow more than you need.
 What are your options?

-A small dollar loan may fit your situation.
-This type of loan is typically an unsecured loan of under $5,000 and can be borrowed from a variety of sources, including credit unions, banks, payday loan stores, and online lenders.
+A small-dollar loan may fit your situation.
+This type of loan is typically an unsecured loan of under $5,000 and can be borrowed from various sources, including credit unions, banks, and online lenders.
 Let’s take a look at the various options and pros and cons of each.

 Small Loans from Big banks

-Most large banks don’t offer small dollar loans.
-However, a few do, including Wells Fargo loans , which offers loans as low as $3,000.
+Most large banks don’t offer small-dollar loans.
+However, a few do, including Wells Fargo loans, which offer loans as low as $3,000.
 They require a $75 initiation fee and are granted based on credit qualification and income verification.
 Interest rates vary based on these criteria, but the rate is fixed for the life of the loan.
 If you decide to apply for an unsecured loan like this from a bank, you will likely need to have a good or excellent credit score.

 Small Loans from Credit unions

-Credit unions are more likely to offer small personal loans than the big banks.
+Credit unions are more likely to offer small personal loans than big banks.
 Many require that you are a member but not all, so shop around.
 Many offer loans as low as $500.
-If you’re a member of a credit union, you can sometimes use your own money saved in their bank as collateral, and this type of loan won’t typically require a credit check or income verification.
-But frankly, if you have savings in the bank you’re less likely to be shopping around for a loan, so let’s explore some other options.
+If you’re a credit union member, you can sometimes use your own money saved in their bank as collateral, and this type of loan won’t typically require a credit check or income verification.
+But frankly, if you have savings in the bank, you’re less likely to be shopping around for a loan, so let’s explore some other options.

 Online personal loans are very convenient.
 You can apply for them from the comfort of your desk chair and often will find out if you’re eligible in seconds.
 Another plus: Many companies will check your eligibility without impacting your credit score.

-Many online loans start as low as $1,000 and you can quickly check to see what type of rates you might qualify for.
-Your credit score, history and income are important determining factors, but some companies will consider other things such as job and education.
+Many online loans start as low as $1,000, and you can quickly check to see what type of rates you might qualify for.
+Your credit score, history, and income are important determining factors, but some companies will consider other things such as employment and education.